RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 - AutoScaling can cause problems and become unstable when used with high availability clusters, and it is not allowed to be used on a single node.
 - When using auto scaling, it's better to use cloud storage instead of HDFS storage.
 However, if you are using HDFS, make sure you have sufficient storage on your primary workers.
 - Spark Structured streaming not supported by autoscaling  because the underlying architecture of Spark Structured Streaming does not easily allow for dynamic scaling of resources based on the workload.
-- Outputs can be automatically pushed to BigQuery,CloudStorage and BigTable.
+- Outputs can be automatically pushed to **BigQuery,CloudStorage and BigTable**.

 ## Cloud Pub/sub
-- Cloud Pub/Sub is a managed real-time messaging service.It supports both push and pull subscription models.
+- Cloud Pub/Sub is a **managed real-time messaging service**.It supports both push and pull subscription models.
 - No server or cluster provisioning is required.Automatic scaling and load partitioning are handled by Cloud Pub/Sub.
-- Messages can stay in a topic for up to seven days.For guaranteed exactly once processing, use Cloud Dataflow PubsubIO.
+- Messages can stay in a topic for up to **seven days**.For guaranteed exactly once processing, use Cloud Dataflow PubsubIO.
 - Cloud Dataflow PubsubIO de-duplicates messages based on a message ID.Cloud Dataflow can ensure that messages are processed in order.
-- Messages published to a topic before a subscription is created will not be delivered to the subscription
+- Messages published to a topic before a subscription is created will not be delivered to the subscription.

 ### Sliding Windows:-
 - Windows that advance by a number of data points less than the width of the window are called sliding windows.